-school catering and culinary challenges.
+Learn to work and cook like a pro.
+Develop teamwork skills through restaurant simulations, inschool catering and culinary challenges.
 Get trained in proper knife techniques, using equipment in a commercial kitchen, and practice basic cooking methods.
 Make homemade soups, sauces, bake desserts, and prepare pasta, potatoes, fruits, and vegetables with creative flair.
 Participate in a restaurant field trip.
 Examine current trends in the restaurant industry and develop menus and ideas for new restaurant concepts.
 Students will explore career pathways in hospitality, tourism, and food service management through the ProStart curriculum designed by the National Restaurant Association.